MooersLab/writingLogTemplateInOrg/README.md

 - A table of contents that is automatically generated and hyperlinked.
 - An automatically generated index that is hyperlinked.
 - Support for generating a references cited section from a Bibtex library.
-- A writing log section for recording notes by each day's accomplishments.
+- A writing log section for recording notes about each day's accomplishments.
 - Plot of wordcount by writing session to track your progress.
 - Use org-clock and clock tables to track and summarize your effort.

-## Introduction
+### Introduction

 The writing log is a document that is external to the manuscript.
-It is used to store the plans and progress made on a one manuscript.
+It stores the plans and progress made on one manuscript.
-It is tool for enhancing your focus and sustaining forward momentum on the writing project.
+It is a tool for enhancing your focus and sustaining forward momentum on the writing project.
-It is also tool that ease re-engagement in an interrupted writing project.
+It is also a tool that eases re-engagement in an interrupted writing project.
-It is like a master thinking document or second brain for a writing project.
+It is like a master thinking document or a second brain for a writing project.

 Instructions for using the writing log are found in the annotations in the template.
 You can delete these after they are no longer needed.